Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/tag_tutorial.md

 ```

 Notice how the line and phrase markup overlap each other and how that is not a problem in this markup language and in the conceptual model behind it.
 Again it is important to note that there is no hierarchical relation between the line and the phrase markup.

+NExt step would be adding tags for the voices.